baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

 ```rust
 use secret_toolkit::snip20::{register_receive_msg, token_info_query, transfer_msg, TokenInfo};
 ```
-Please look at the Cargo.toml file to see how to define the appropriate dependencies.<br/>
 If you need to "roll your own" calls to contracts that do not have toolkit shortcuts, you can do the following:
 ```rust
 use cosmwasm_std::{WasmMsg, CosmosMsg, StdResult, Coin, to_binary};